thenewboston-blockchain/Kotlin-SDK/README.md

 run the application.
 Create an account and play around a bit.
 Everything that happens behind the UI is what this SDK will cover. <br/>
 ## Contribution
 To start contributing pick an issue, leave a comment that you want to work on this and once you're assigned then you are ready to go.
-Ideas for improvements or questions are always welcome, in this case feel free to create an issue.
+Ideas for improvements or questions are always welcome, in this case feel free to create an issue. <br/>
+Code that contains logic needs to be unit tested, if you have no experience with testing or questions feel free to join the #kotin-sdk channel.<br/>
+The community is happy to help you out.
 ## Outlook
 Once we finish development of the SDK there are two paths we can pursue:
 1. Port the SDK to Kotlin Multiplatform to offer the SDK for iOS, Desktop and other Platforms